stacks-network/docs/_develop/zero_to_dapp_1.md

 {:.no_toc}

 This section introduced you to the benefits of a decentralized application (DApp).
-You also learned that, similar to other new paradigms, you learned both the public and private companies are committing serious resources to developing blockchain tech.
+You also learned that, similar to other new paradigms, both the public and private companies are committing serious resources to developing blockchain tech.
 Finally, you learned Blockstack is designed so that you can quickly build a DApp and enter this emerging market.

-In the next section, you learn more about the developing DApps and how they are different from traditional applications.
+In the next section, you learn more about developing DApps and how they are different from traditional applications.
 You’ll also learn about the resources Blockstack provides for DApp developers that help you clarify where to put your efforts and how to fund them.